 The Company has not put into commercial production any of its mineral properties and as such has no operating revenues or cash flows.
 Accordingly, the Company is dependent on the equity markets as its sole source of operating working capital, and the Company's capital resources are largely determined by the strength of the junior resource capital markets and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
-While there are presently no known specific trends, events or uncertainties that are likely to result in the Company's liquidity decreasing in any material way over the next twelve-month period, it is unlikely that cash will be generated from operations over this period.
-Since the Company is unlikely to have cash flow, it will have to continue to rely upon equity and debt financing during such period.
+Since the Company will not have cash flows from operations over the next year, it will have to continue to rely upon equity and debt financing during such period.
 There can be no assurance that financing, whether debt or equity, will always be available to the Company in the amount required at any particular time or for any particular period or, if available, that it can be obtained on terms satisfactory to it.
-During the nine months ended August 31, 2011, the Company completed private placements and received proceeds from warrant exercises, resulting in the Company being well capitalized for the next twelve months, at a minimum.